DSAC: Low-Cost RowHammer Mitigation Using In-DRAM Stochastic and Approximate Counting Algorithm: Introduction

 \section{Introduction}

-DRAM is a volatile memory since it stores data in a cell that consists of one capacitor and one transistor.
-However, DRAM manufacturers have scaled to achieve low cost per bit and this cell shrinkage has aggravated electromagnetic crosstalks between cells.
-This crosstalk has negative effects on row activation which must be preceded in order for system to write or read the data.
-The negative effects are activation-induced bit-flip.
-In fact, Intel claims that Samsung's commodity DRAM is vulnerable to frequent row activations in 2012.
-Since then, the first academic paper \cite{kim2014flipping} discussed this phenomenon and many researches \cite{cojocar2019exploiting, gruss2018another, gruss2016rowhammer, kurmus2017random, lipp2020nethammer, seaborn2015exploiting, tatar2018throwhammer, van2016drammer, van2018guardion, walker2021dram, xiao2016one, yang2016suppression} on Rowhammer have presented bit-flip mechanisms and malicious bit-flip methods.
-Various TRR algorithms to mitigate Rowhammer disturbance on neighboring victim rows have also been proposed \cite{yauglikcci2021blockhammer, you2019mrloc, lee2019twice, kang2020cat, kim2014architectural, park2020graphene, seyedzadeh2016counter, son2017making}.
-However, a recent study \cite{frigo2020trrespass} demonstrated that Rowhammer is still a problem and this can be aggravated since shrinking DRAM cell-to-cell distance decreases Rowhammer threshold (RH$_{\text{TH}}$) which is the threshold number of activations for Rowhammer-induced bit-flip.
+DRAM is a type of volatile memory that stores data in cells consisting of one capacitor and one transistor.
+However, DRAM manufacturers have scaled down the size of these cells to achieve a lower cost per bit, which has increased electromagnetic crosstalk between cells.
+This crosstalk can negatively affect row activation, which must occur for the system to read or write data, causing row activation-induced bit-flips.
+In 2012, Intel claimed that Samsung's commodity DRAM was vulnerable to frequent row activations \cite{dramsec}.
+Since then, the first academic paper \cite{kim2014flipping} discussed this phenomenon, and many subsequent studies \cite{cojocar2019exploiting, gruss2018another, gruss2016RowHammer, kurmus2017random, lipp2020nethammer, seaborn2015exploiting, tatar2018thRowHammer, van2016drammer, van2018guardion, walker2021dram, xiao2016one, yang2016suppression} have explored RowHammer.
+Various Target-Row-Refresh (TRR) algorithms, which refresh victim rows, have also been proposed to mitigate the disturbance caused by RowHammer \cite{you2019mrloc, lee2019twice, kang2020cat, kim2014architectural, park2020graphene, seyedzadeh2016counter, son2017making}.
+However, a recent study \cite{frigo2020trrespass} has shown that RowHammer is still a problem, which can be exacerbated by the shrinking distance between DRAM cells, decreasing the RowHammer threshold (RH$_{\text{TH}}$), which is the number of activations required for RowHammer-induced bit-flips.

-In Section \ref{sec:2}, the fundamental mechanisms of two activation-induced bit-flips are discussed.
-This paper categorizes activation-induced bit-flips into two types according to their relative activation time.
-One is Passing Gate Effect and the other is Rowhammer.
-Passing Gate Effect occurs when activation time is longer than the minimum time prescribed by memory standard specification, whereas Rowhammer occurs when activation time is the minimum prescribed time.

-In Section \ref{sec:3}, a critical feature in memory standard specification for Rowhammer mitigation is discussed.
-Memory standard specification must be considered for TRR algorithm to be practical and operate in real system.
-For low-power and high-command-bandwidth system operation, DRAM supports a feature called MR4 which can control refresh command interval.
-Unfortunately, MR4 is unfavorable to Rowhammer mitigation since it can decrease the chance of being mitigated by normal refresh operation and can compel detection algorithm to have an immense number of counters.